On the the critical exponent for the semilinear Euler-Poisson-Darboux-Tricomi equation with power nonlinearity: Proof of Theorem

 On the other hand, as $s$-dependent function we look for a positive solution to the second-order linear ODE Let us perform the change of variables $\sigma = \phi_\ell(s)$.
 Then, $\varrho$ solves the previous equation if and only if Next, we consider the transformation $\varrho(\sigma) = \sigma^\alpha \eta(\sigma)$ with $\alpha\doteq \frac{\mu+1}{2(\ell+1)}$.
 Hence, $\varrho$ solves \eqref{eq varrho wrt sigma} if and only if $\eta$ is a solution to As solution to \eqref{eq eta} we choose the modified Bessel function of the second kind $\mathrm{K}_{\frac{\sqrt{\delta}}{2(\ell+1)}}(\sigma)$.
 Consequently, we set as positive solutions to \eqref{eq varrho wrt s} Note that $\varrho=\varrho(s;\ell,\mu,\nu^2)$, but for the sake of brevity we will skip the dependence on $\ell,\mu,\nu^2$ in the notations hereafter.
 Therefore, we may define now the following function as positive solution to \eqref{adj eq EPDT}

-After introducing the weight function $\psi$, we can define the auxiliary functional Notice that thanks to the support condition for the solution $u$ from Definition \ref{def sol}, it is possible to employ $\psi$ as test function in \eqref{integral rel def sol 2}.
-Consequently, using \eqref{adj eq EPDT}, we get By using the recursive relation for the derivative of the modified Bessel function of the second kind $\mathrm{K}_\gamma(z)=-\mathrm{K}_{\gamma+1}(z)+\frac{\gamma}{z}\mathrm{K}_\gamma(z)$, we have Thus, where we employed the nonnegativity of $u_0$ and \eqref{integral assumption Cauchy data}.
+By using the weight function $\psi$, we introduce the auxiliary functional Notice that thanks to the support condition for the solution $u$ from Definition \ref{def sol}, it is possible to employ $\psi$ as test function in \eqref{integral rel def sol 2}.
+Consequently, using \eqref{adj eq EPDT}, we get Applying the recursive relation for the derivative of the modified Bessel function of the second kind $\partial_z \mathrm{K}_\gamma(z)=-\mathrm{K}_{\gamma+1}(z)+\frac{\gamma}{z}\mathrm{K}_\gamma(z)$ (cf. \cite[Equations (10.29.1)]{OLBC10}), we have Thus, where we employed the nonnegativity and the nontriviality of $u_0$ and \eqref{integral assumption Cauchy data}.

 Hence, we can rewrite \eqref{fundamental integral identity} as Since both $\psi$ and the nonlinear term are nonnegative, from the previous relation we obtain Thanks to the assumptions on the Cauchy data we have shown that the functional $U_0$ is nonnegative.
 Next, we shall determine a lower bound estimate for $U_0$ for large times.
 For this reason we recall the asymptotic behavior of $\mathrm{K}_\gamma$ for large arguments, namely, $\mathrm{K}_\gamma(z)= \sqrt{\pi/(2z)}\mathrm{e}^{-z} (1+\mathcal{O}(z^{-1}))$ as $z\to \infty$ for $z>0$ (cf. \cite[Equation (10.25.3)]{OLBC10}).
-So, there exists $T_0=T_0(\ell,\mu,\nu^2)>1$ such that for $s\geqslant T_0$ it holds Then, for $t\geqslant T_0$ we have For $t\geqslant T_1\doteq 2T_0$, it results We emphasize that in the last step we use the condition $\ell>-1$ to estimate from below the factor containing the exponential term with a positive constant.
+So, there exists $T_0=T_0(\ell,\mu,\nu^2)>1$ such that for $s\geqslant T_0$ it holds Then, for $t\geqslant T_0$ we have For $t\geqslant 2T_0$, it results We emphasize that in the last step we use the condition $\ell>-1$ to estimate from below the factor containing the exponential term with a positive constant.

 Summarizing, we proved where the unexpressed multiplicative constant depends on the Cauchy data and on the parameters $\ell,\mu,\nu^2$.
 Finally, we show how from \eqref{lower bound U0} we derive a second lower bound estimate for $U$.
-By H\"older's inequality, we find for $t\geqslant T_1$ where $p'$ denotes the conjugate exponent of $p$.
-Following \cite[Section 3]{PalRei18} and employing \eqref{asymp varrho}, we can estimate for $t\geqslant T_1$ Plugging this last estimate from below for the space integral of the nonlinear term in \eqref{pre iteration frame for U}, for $t\geqslant T_1$ we get where the multiplicative constant $K$ depends on the Cauchy data and on $n,p,\ell,\mu,\nu^2,R$, which is the desired lower bound estimate for $U$.
+By H\"older's inequality, we find for $t\geqslant 2T_0$ where $p'$ denotes the conjugate exponent of $p$.
+Following \cite[Section 3]{PalRei18} and employing \eqref{asymp varrho}, we can estimate for $t\geqslant 2T_0$ Plugging this last estimate from below for the space integral of the nonlinear term in \eqref{pre iteration frame for U}, for any $t\geqslant T_1\doteq 2T_0+1$ we get where the multiplicative constant $K$ depends on the Cauchy data and on $n,p,\ell,\mu,\nu^2,R$, which is the desired lower bound estimate for $U$.